Last Updated on September 16, 2022 by Vasco Lourenço

 - Total cost: $106.20.

-With digital agencies, developers, and ecommerce businesses in mind, Cloudways provides you the best managed hosting plans so you don’t have to deal with technical hassles.
+With digital agencies, developers, and eCommerce businesses in mind, Cloudways provides you with the best managed hosting plans so you don’t have to deal with technical hassles.
 Simplicity and innovation lie at their heart.

 Cloudways provides more dedicated resources than shared hosting since they use cloud servers.
 This also means a boost in speed and stability, with load times as fast as 0.4 seconds.